Skip to main content

 This allows them to distribute funding appropriately to their own farming sector's priorities, while delivering on the ambitions of the European Green Deal for making the EU's economy and environment sustainable.

-EU countries are implementing the new CAP from January 2023 through their own national strategic plans, which have been approved by the European Commission.
+A significant change in this latest CAP is that EU countries now implement the CAP through their own national strategic plans, which have to be approved by the European Commission.

-The plans allow each Member State to address its own needs while also delivering tangible results in relation to ten EU-level CAP objectives.
+The plans allow each Member State to address its own agriculture and rural development needs while also delivering tangible results in relation to the ten EU-level CAP objectives.

 The CAP policy 2023-27